Sign In

 How to dispose of Knotweed

-There are two methods which can be considered:
+There are 2 methods which can be considered:

 This is generally not a realistic solution for domestic gardens - it is a quick, but expensive way of dealing with the problem.
 The soil should be completely excavated to a depth of approximately 3 metres and disposed by an approved haulier using sealed transport to a landfill site that is licensed to handle this special waste.